-For university admission purposes, usually students demonstrate competence in English by achieving the prescribed standard in one of the Year 12 ATAR courses: English, Literature or English as an Additional Language/Dialect (EALD).
-Students can meet the competence in English requirement with Year 12 results obtained in any calendar year.
+For university admission purposes, usually you demonstrate competence in English by achieving the prescribed standard in one of the Year 12 courses: English ATAR, Literature ATAR or English as an Additional Language/Dialect (EAL/D) ATAR.
+English as an Additional Language/Dialect ATAR can only be taken by students who meet eligibility criteria set by the School Curriculum and Standards Authority.